ben-d-t/ben-d-t.github.io/content/Links from January 2024.md

 15: [How To Legally Own Another Person | by Nassim Nicholas Taleb | INCERTO](https://medium.com/incerto/how-to-legally-own-another-person-4145a1802bf6).
 Linked without much background.
 I wonder how reception of ideas like this will change as work shifts over the next couple decades.

 16: [Poem/1: AI rhyming clock by Matt Webb — Kickstarter](https://www.kickstarter.com/projects/genmon/poem-1-the-ai-poetry-clock).
 LLMs unlock simple ideas that used to be impractical.

+*Disclaimer: Something something sharing a link is a recommendation but not necessarily an endorsement or a sign of agreement something something.*